darsh0820/Deep-Learning_Image-Classification/README.md

-# Deep Learning Algorithms
+# Deep Learning Algorithms (Image Classification)

-This repository provides an overview of various deep learning algorithms, focusing on their structures, use cases, and implementation in Python using TensorFlow/Keras.
+This repository provides an overview of various deep learning algorithms for image classification, focusing on their structures, use cases, and implementation in Python using TensorFlow/Keras.
 The models discussed include:

 1. **Multilayer Perceptron (MLP)**
 2. **Convolutional Neural Networks (CNN)**